alicehe2003/ImageEditor/README.md

 Give each layer a user-defined name, or rename layers.

+## Save image

+Give users the option to save the image as a PNG or JPEG.

+## Information

+On click of the information symbol beside each tool, users will be shown a description of what the tool does.

+## Movable images

+Images can be moved around on the canvas area.

 ## TODO

 - Explain the sigma and kernel for Gaussian Blur